Inside the Pockets

 The Power of the Tiny Experiment

-What if 'failure' was actually just data?
-When we view our habits as tiny experiments instead of pass/fail tests, the mom-guilt starts to disappear.
+What if 'failure' was simply data?
+When we view our habits as tiny experiments instead of pass/fail tests, the guilt starts to disappear.
 Explore how a shift toward curiosity can help you reclaim your space and stay consistent, without the all-or-nothing pressure.

 We’ve all been there: we set a goal to wake up early or drink more water, we miss one day, and suddenly we feel like we’ve failed the whole week.
 That all-or-nothing pressure is the fastest way to burn out and abandon our progress.